pulvreakt/pulvreakt/docsite/docs/tutorial-rabbitmq-platform/create-device-component.md

 # Create Device Component

 The `DeviceComponent` represents the deployable unit of a pulverized component.
-Generally, a device component define the bindings between the "pure" components and the communicator needed to interact with the other device's component.
+Generally, a device component defines the bindings between the "pure" components and the communicator needed to interact with the other device's components.
-Moreover, the `DeviceComponent` specifies the lifecycle of the component defining three methods `initialize()` , `cycle()` and `finalize()` which initialize the component, handle a single cycle of the component's logic and release all the resources of the component, respectively.
+Moreover, the `DeviceComponent` specifies the lifecycle of the component defining three methods `initialize()` , `cycle()` and `finalize()` that initialize the component, handle a single cycle of the component's logic, and release all the resources of the component, respectively.

 ## Behaviour Device Component